 Of course, when clients don’t include construction bid proposal templates, you’ll need to create your own.
 We’ll look at that next.

 Use your workforce data to create a competitive advantage

 Download our white paper to see how effective workforce planning can help stay ahead of labor demands and create a strategic project pipeline.

 Craft a professional construction bid proposal template if none is provided

 When creating your own construction bid proposal template, there are several guidelines to follow.
 Let’s go line by line.
-Alternatively, you can download our construction bid proposal template for free here.

 Every construction bid sheet template should include a heading that reads “Bid Proposal” so clients know exactly what they’re looking at even as your document gets passed around and separated from any initial correspondence.